Thieves' Guild (role-playing game): Reception

 John T. Sapienza, Jr. reviewed Thieves' Guild, Thieves' Guild II, and Thieves' Guild III for Different Worlds magazine and stated that "their first three installments of the TG series prove they can maintain a high level of quality.
 Their scenarios are well planned and well conceived, and their game rules work."

 Lewis Pulsipher reviewed Thieves' Guild in The Space Gamer No. 43.
 Pulsipher commented that "As a separate game TG is reasonably interesting, but few veteran gamers will want to change from their own rules, and few novices would understand it.
 As a set of scenarios and rule suggestions, TG is better than much Judges Guild material, and even at [the price] it offers as much for your dollar as the 'official' modules published by the major companies, provided you are interested in thieves and you don't mind poor printing.
 In fact, if you like thieves, or want to give them more scope in your game, buy TG before you buy any other supplement."

 Lewis Pulsipher reviewed Thieves' Guild for White Dwarf #31, giving it an overall rating of 9 out of 10, and stated that "Gamelordss products are not for everyone, but a boon to the minority of FRPers at whom they are aimed."

+In Issue 14 of Abyss, Dave Nalle noted "The art is awful, but the material itself is quite good ... though the rule system which they develop in the series is an uninspired D&D variant."
+Nalle concluded, "On the whole, the series is not bad."

 Rick Swan reviewed the 1984 revised version of Thieves' Guild in Space Gamer No. 73.
 Swan commented that "If more effort had gone into developing Thieves' Guild as a supplement instead of a complete system, it'd be worth the asking price.
 As it stands, thieves on a budget are advised to save their money."